ATCHAYAA13/Handwritten_Digits_Classification/README.md

-Here is a simple copy-paste version of the **README.md** for your GitHub project:

----

 # Handwritten Digits Classification

 This project focuses on classifying handwritten digits using a **Convolutional Neural Network (CNN)**.
 The dataset used is the well-known **MNIST dataset**, which consists of 70,000 images of handwritten digits (0-9).
 The goal is to demonstrate how deep learning can be used to achieve high accuracy in image classification tasks.